-Besides the application of the differentialdigestibility model, the key to estimating the actual biomass of prey consumed by a population of coyotes (e.g., Lamar Valley) is estimating the population size of coyotes (this we have completed) and estimating coyote defecation rates.
+Besides the application of the differentialdigestibility model, the key to estimating the actual biomass of prey consumed by a population of coyotes (e.g., Lamar Valley) is estimating the population size of coyotes (this we have) and estimating coyote defecation rates.
 There are 3 ways we propose to obtain estimates of the unknown, but critically important estimate of defecation rates.
 First, the above pen study will provide an estimate, but a degree of uncertainty exists as to whether this is representative of the real field situation.
-A second estimate can be obtained from dividing the total number of observed defecation by the total number of observed coyotes-hours.
-A third estimate can be obtained from snow-tracking coyotes and recording the distance in between defecation.
-Because the routes of snow-tracked coyotes can be determined from radio-tracking, the distances between defecation can be converted into time-specific rates.
-Other events revealed from snow-tracking like urination scent-marking and predation attempts can similarly be converted to time-specific rates.
+A second estimate can be obtained from dividing the total number of observed defecations by the total number of observed covoteshours.
+A third estimate can be obtained from snowtracking coyotes and recording the distance in between defecations.
+Because the routes of snowtracked coyotes can be determined from radiotracking, the distances between defecations can be converted into time-specific rates.
+Other events revealed from snow-tracking like urination scentmarking and predation attempts can similarly be converted to time-specific rates.